Johannes Aigner (alpine skier)

-Johannes Aigner (born 29 April 2005) is an Austrian visually impaired para alpine skier.
-He won five medals, including two gold medals, at the 2022 Winter Paralympics.
+Johannes Aigner (born 29 April 2005) is an Austrian visually impaired Para alpine skier.
+He is a five-time Paralympic gold medalist, and four-time World Champion.

 Career

 Aigner made his debut at the 2021 World Para Snow Sports Championships where he won gold medals in the slalom, and parallel event, and silver medals in the super-g and giant slalom events.

-Aigner competed at the 2022 Winter Paralympics and won gold medals in the downhill and giant slalom, silver medals in the super combined and slalom and a bronze medal in the Super-G.
+Aigner competed at the 2022 Winter Paralympics and won gold medals in the downhill and giant slalom.
+He also won silver medals in the super combined and slalom and a bronze medal in the Super-G.

+He competed at the 2023 World Para Alpine Skiing Championships and won gold medals in the downhill and alpine combined, and silver medals in the Super- G and giant slalom events.
+He was subsequently awarded the Rising Star Award at the 2023 Para Sport Awards.

+He won the 2025–26 FIS Para Alpine Ski World Cup overall crystal globe for the fifth consecutive season.

 Personal life

 Aigner's twin sister, Barbara, and older sister Veronika are both visually impaired para skiers.